mortbopet/Ripes/docs/cache_sim.md

 Applying the bitmask to the access pattern listed above, we see that all access addresses mask to `0x0` and thus will index to the same cache line.
 In other words, we have no diversity with respect to the indexing in the cache for the given access pattern.
 In this case, a set-associative cache could be more suitable than a direct-mapped cache.

 Select the cache preset `32-entry 4-word 2-way set associative`.
-Note that this cache design provides the _same_ number of possibly cached blocks as the previous direct-mapped design.
+Note that this cache design provides the _same_ number of possibly cached words as the previous direct-mapped design.
 Next, rerun the program.
 In this case, we see that the cache achieves a hit rate of `0.9885`.
 We no longer experience associativity conflicts, since each of the two accesses, whilst mapping to the same cache index, will be placed in separate ways.

 ***